robert-harbison/JTracingProfiler/README.md

 JTracingProfiler is a simple profiling library for Java that uses [Chromium tracing frame viewer](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool/frame-viewer "Chromium tracing frame viewer") for data visualization.

 ## How To Use
+VM arguments must use -Dprofile=true in order to run profiling.
+When -Dprofile is set to false profiling will be disabled.

 #### Basic Example
 	public static void main(String[] args) {
 		/*